-Thomasine Bradford was an Atlanta-based sculptor, drawer, painter and art historian.
-A North Carolina native, the artist earned two MFAs from Georgia State University and a PhD in art history from State University of New York at Stony Brook.
-A staunch feminist, much of Bradford’s work comments on the role of women in society, history, and in religion.
+Thomasine Bradford (b.
+1939 in Troyton, NC – 2001) was an Atlanta-based sculptor, drawer, painter and art historian.
+Bradford earned two M.F.A.s from Georgia State University and a PhD in Art History from State University of New York at Stony Brook.
+A staunch feminist, much of Bradford’s work comments on the role of women in society, history, and religion.
 She was a member of the Girl Vigilantes, a group modeled after the New York Guerilla Girls, and she helped stage public performances and artful protests.
-Bradford taught and lectured widely throughout Atlanta including at Georgia State University.
-Solo exhibitions were at the TULA Foundation Gallery and Underlying Gallery in Atlanta, GA.
+Bradford taught and lectured widely throughout Atlanta, including at Georgia State University.
+Her works were in solo exhibitions at the TULA Foundation Gallery and Underlying Gallery in Atlanta, GA.
 Bradford died at the age of 62.